cadumas01/traffic-sim/README.md

 2. Render roads by forming lines/curves in roads with connection nodes
 4. Only render attractions
 5. Render relations (building walls - surrounding a central building node?)

-# React App
-- Using React-Konva (https://konvajs.org/docs/react/index.html) for generating graphics
-- Imports road data from JSON file and reads nodes into two arrays, one for connections and one for attractions
-- Prints all nodes to the screen, adjusting their longitude and latitude to the scale of the window

 # Ideas
 - Goal: Create a simulation to maximize traveler throughput and costs of different street layouts with different transportation modes